joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 Intro
 =====

-Before I even get started, I owe a huge thanks to @jeremy_carroll (<TODO# url to twitter + jcarroll's blog) for the many hours of work he put into building RPM's for Sensu.
+Before I even get started, I owe a huge thanks to [@jeremy_carroll](http://twitter.com/jeremy_carroll) for the many hours of work he put into building RPM's for Sensu.
 His hard work will save many folks quite a bit of time.

 http://www.sonian.com/cloud-tools/cloud-monitoring-sensu/
 I'm pretty excited about Sensu and I'd like to help others get started with it as well.
 After observing the frequent misconceptions and questions from new visitors to #sensu on Freenode I thought perhaps the best way to do that is to write a blog article to help folks get started.
 If you still have questions after reading this, feel free to come by #sensu on Freenode.
 There are no Sensu mailing lists at this time.